Cam-4587/Portfolio-2-Flags-Of-The-World-Quiz/README.md

 * The fonts used was  the 'freeman' font that was imported from google fonts - [Original source for 'Freeman' font](<https://fonts.google.com/specimen/Freeman?query=freeman>)

 * The favicon used originated from Flaticon - [Globe favicon](<https://www.flaticon.com/free-icon/worldwide_814513?term=globe&page=1&position=8&origin=search&related_id=814513>)

+* Wireframes for Desktop and Mobile devices were generated on [Balsamiq](https://balsamiq.cloud/sxud8vh/pabf3xq/r9085)